Revisiting Childhood on National Reading Day

 Reading These Books Will Bring Back Memories

-In the world of e-books and Kindle some of us still love reading books in its most natural form.
-Probably because we grew up in a time when computers were the ‘big thing’ that everyone talked about and saved money to buy!
+In the world of e-books and Kindle, some of us still love reading books in their most natural form.
+Probably because we grew up in a time when computers were the “big thing” that everyone talked about and saved money to buy!
 But mostly because the smell of books made us feel alive!
-Books became our dearest friends to not just gain knowledge.
+Books become our dearest friends to not just gain knowledge.
 They became our companions that taught us so much about life, opened up a world of imagination and helped us create our own beliefs and perspectives.

 Let’s take a look at 7 such Indian comic books that made our childhood memorable!

-This is a comic book with an old man sporting a red-turban and thick white mustache, who fights against bullies, criminals, thieves and all other wrong-doers.
-Sabu, his assistant, is an out-of-the-world (literally) tall and muscular guy from planet Jupiter.
+This is a comic book with an old man sporting a red-turban and a thick white mustache, who fights against bullies, criminals, thieves, and all other wrong-doers.
+Sabu, his assistant, is an out-of-this-world (literally) tall and muscular guy from the planet Jupiter.
 He helps Chacha Chaudhary in his fights!
 Reading this comic book taught us that a strong mind always overpowers a strong body.

 Due to its immense popularity, a lot of cartoons and television shows were later made on Chacha Chaudhary.
 Just like the comic books, these too became a hit among children and adults alike!